Welcome to today's edition of the Rush 24-7 podcast.

 I don't want to be misunderstood here.

-But I know um I I know some people that that barely know how to turn the thing on and get lost after that, and they are going to just be pulling their hair out over this.
+But I know some people that barely know how to turn the thing on and get lost after that.

-Uh I when it comes to iOS 7, some of the so-called flat design, I understand why they're doing it.
+When it comes to iOS 7, some of the so-called flat design, I understand why they're doing it.

-I think some of the home screen icons are a little funky and and look a little toyish.
+I think some of the home screen icons are a little funky and look a little toyish.

-This is just the first beta, and I think this is the reason there are betas.
+And I think this is the reason there are betas.

-But overall, the the innovation, the level of excitement, uh Apple having to show massive steps forward because of public demand, media demand.
+But overall, the innovation, the level of excitement, Apple having to show massive steps forward because of public demand, media demand, I think they've done that.

-I I I'm a as you know, I'm a fanboy.
+I'm a, as you know, I'm a fanboy.

-And I think it's uh I think it's all good.
+And I think it's all good.

 No, no, no.

-The new Mac Pro is I cannot wait to get my hands on a couple of those babies.
+The new Mac Pro is, I cannot wait to get my hands on a couple of those babies.